- What Florida properties are listed in the National Register?

 - How does the National Register fit in with the Federal Rehabilitation Income Tax Credit process?

 - How can I obtain a National Register plaque?

 - My property is in a National Register district, but can I get it listed individually?

 Q: What Florida properties are listed in the National Register?

-A: For the current roster of properties listed in the National Register, link to the National Park Service’s National Register Database at www.nps.gov/nr/, the database can be searched by location or name.
+A: For the current roster of properties listed in the National Register, please visit the National Park Service’s National Register page at nps.gov/subjects/nationalregister/index.htm, and follow the links to their Database/Research page.
+The database can be searched by location or name.
 There, you will find the names of properties that are individually listed and the names of districts that are listed.
 Properties that are listed because they contribute to the significance of a district (there are thousands of them) are not included in the roster.
 Though not seen on the roster, those properties are, indeed, listed in the National Register and enjoy the same recognition and benefits derived from individual listing.
 Information about those properties can be found in the district nominations.
 Information may also be found by visiting the Florida Master Site File webpage or calling 850.245.6440.

 Q: Do I have to obtain local and state registration before I can apply for National Register listing?